University of Saint Joseph: History

-Catholic higher education in Asia began with the founding, in 1594, of the Colégio de Macau by Fr Alessamdro Valignano SJ.
-Frs Michele Ruggieri, Matteo Ricci and Adam Schall von Bell SJs studied in Macao, as did St Andrew Kim, the first Korean Martyr.
+Catholic higher education in Asia began with the founding, in 1594, of the Colégio de Macau by Fr Alessandro Valignano SJ.
+Frs Michele Ruggieri, Matteo Ricci and Johann Adam Schall von Bell SJs studied in Macao, as did St Andrew Kim, the first Korean Martyr.
 Part of its teaching was transferred to the Seminário de São Jose in 1728 where the teaching of theology, philosophy and religious studies continues to this day (after a 28 year break between 1968 & 1996) as part on USJ's Faculty of Religious Studies and Philosophy.

-In 1996 the formation of IIUM (renamed USJ in 2006) marked the formal resumption of a 400 year tradition.
+The University of Saint Joseph was founded in 1996.

 In September 2017, the university moved its main campus building to Ilha Verde but retaining the NAPE campus (hosting the Institute of Science and Environment), and the Seminary campus (hosting the Faculty of Religious Studies and Philosophy).

 The university's fourth rector, the Rev'd Prof Stephen Morgan DPhil(Oxon) was elected on 9 March 2020 and installed on 23 May 2020.
 He is a theologian and ecclesiastical historian who had previously been the university's Dean of the Faculty of Religious Studies.

 In September 2021, the University announced that it had been given permission to recruit students from Mainland China for the first time.